-Then I set out to get it all organised to work together without losing myself in complexity, but still be in control of my planning.
+Then I set out to get it all organized to work together without losing myself in complexity, but still be in control of my planning.

 I use Buffer to schedule all my posts, and I also use Buffer for re-tweets or shares by using the Buffer plugin for browsers.
 It adds the share to the list to be published at the defined times.
 All times are set in Buffer.
 Buffer also informs me if a media has no more content to avoid any inconsistency.

 Buffer gives me some basic stats and the rest I get via Google Analytics.
 I use those stats to re-publish well-running posts and add them manually to my Google Calendar into the right media (falls under shared media).
 So, if I run out of ideas or time, I can create re-tweets reasonably quickly (no stress there )

 For my posts, I use Evernote to write everything.
 I can create a list of headline ideas, and whenever I feel like it, I can write the post.
 When it is time, I can copy it to my blog and finalize it.

 Doing it in Evernote makes it very easy to include research, voice, content from other sites, and all of it is fully searchable and indexed.
 It can’t be better.

 I also have a list of sayings I really like, and I use those for posts as well.

 To create beautiful images with the sayings, I use Pablo by Buffer.
 It’s free and quick.

 For my other images, I created some pre-sized templates for each media in my graphics program.
 It already contains everything necessary (size, logo, copyright, etc.).
 All I need to do is use a photo as background, add some words (if needed) and save.
 It takes 2 minutes.